Isle of Wight

 Carefree short breaks & holidays

-Known as the Garden Isle, this jewel of England indeed resembles a diamond in shape — being some 23 miles west to east, from The Needles to Bembridge, and 13 miles north to south, from Cowes to St. Catherine's Point.
-This, the second smallest, and perhaps the most geographically diverse, of England's counties covers just 147 square miles and is bounded by about 60 miles of coastline.
-Within this watery border of the Solent to the north and the English Channel to the south lies 'an England in miniature'.
+Known as the Garden Isle, this jewel of England resembles a diamond in shape — being some 23 miles east to west, from the Needles to Bembridge, and 13 miles north to south, from Cowes to St Catherine's Point.
+The Island is the second smallest and perhaps the most geographically diverse of England's counties, covering just 147 square miles.
+It is bounded by the Solent to the north and the English Channel to the south.

-The natural processes of deposition, folding, and erosion during the last 120 million years have resulted in the rich variety of the Island's surface geology.
-The clay soils in the north and mainly sandy loams in the south are bisected by a chalk spine running west to east across the entire Island, starting at the Needles and ending at Culver cliffs, and reaching 240 metres (787 feet) above sea level at its highest point on St. Boniface Down.
-The resulting and kaleidoscopic contrasts in the Island's scenery encompass open downland, beech woods, conifer forests, grazing land, wide sandy beaches, sheer chalk cliffs, rocky coves, creeks and estuaries.
+The natural processes of deposition, folding, and erosion during the past 120 million years have resulted in the rich variety of the Island's surface geology.
+The clay soil in the north and mainly sandy loams in the south are bisected by a chalk spine running west to east across the entire Island, starting at the Needles and ending at Culver Cliffs, and reaching 240 metres (787 feet) above sea level at its highest point on St Boniface Down.
+The resulting kaleidoscopic contrasts in the Island's scenery encompass open downland, beech woods, coniferous forests, grazing land, wide sandy beaches, sheer chalk cliffs, rocky coves, creeks and estuaries.

-The resident population of about 140,000 is concentrated in the main towns of the Island, all of which are coastal except for Newport, the county town at the literal centre of the Island.
+The resident population of about 140,000 is concentrated in the main towns of the Island, all of which are coastal except for Newport, the county town in the centre of the Island.
 As a contrasting locality, the Island offers unrivalled opportunities for geographical study.

 The Isle of Wight, being relatively small and populous, generates a considerable number of environmental issues, chiefly relating to the competition for resources.
-The essentially tranquil and rural nature of the Island is threatened by the needs of economic health manifested in both commercial and residential development.
-The driving force of wealth-generating tourism in particular can often be at odds with the need for the conservation and protection of wildlife habitats, areas of Special Scientific Interest, designated areas of Outstanding Natural Beauty, and land managed by the National Trust.
-Marine pollution is another 'muddy' issue, as is the old and often argued question of a bridge spanning the Solent.
-Such issues characterise the Isle of Wight as it acknowledges, and tries to reconcile, the needs of both its resident population and seasonal guests.
+The essentially tranquil and rural nature of the Island is threatened by the needs of its economy, manifested in both commercial and residential development.
+The driving force of wealth-generating tourism in particular can often be at odds with the need for the conservation and protection of wildlife habitats, areas of Special Scientific Interest, designated Areas of Outstanding Natural Beauty, and land managed by the National Trust.
+Marine pollution is another muddy issue, as is the old and oft-argued question of a bridge spanning the Solent.
+Such issues characterise the Isle of Wight as it acknowledges and tries to reconcile the needs of both its resident population and seasonal visitors.

-On the Island, a modern electric railway operates between Ryde Pier and Shanklin, using former London Underground stock.
-There is also the chance to travel back in time on the Island's steam railway, based at Havenstreet, and connecting with the modern line at Smallbrook Junction.
+On the Island, a modern electric railway operates between Ryde Pier and Shanklin, using former London Underground rolling stock.
+There is also the chance to travel back in time on the Island's steam railway, a tourist attraction based at Havenstreet, and connecting with the modern line at Smallbrook Junction.

-By way of further contrast, there is a crossing of the River Medina between East and West Cowes via one of the country's few remaining 'floating bridges', a chain ferry which painstakingly heaves itself to and fro.
+By way of further contrast, there is a crossing of the River Medina between Cowes and East Cowes via one of the country's few remaining 'floating bridges', a chain ferry which painstakingly heaves itself to and fro across the river.

 Surrounded by water, the Isle of Wight can be said to have a climate of its own.
-With relatively mild winters, an average annual rainfall of 760mm (31.74 inches), and high light intensity, the local climate borders on subtropical and allows many Mediterranean type plants and trees (even vineyards) to flourish in the open air.
-The South Wight is particularly blessed in this respect, and Sandown, Shanklin and Ventnor (the main seaside resorts on the Island's southeast coast) regularly top the British league for recorded hours of sunshine.
+With relatively mild winters, an average annual rainfall of 760mm (31.74 inches), and high light intensity, the local climate borders on subtropical and allows many Mediterranean plants and trees — even vineyards — to flourish in the open air.
+South Wight is particularly blessed in this respect, and Sandown, Shanklin and Ventnor (the main seaside resorts on the Island's south-east coast) regularly top the UK league table for recorded hours of sunshine.